 Insertion sort is a primitive sorting algorithm that sorts in ascending order.
 The idea is that we do passes for each element, then another iterations to check if its sorted.

-It has a time complexity of and .
+It has an time complexity of in the average-case and in the worst-case.
 It’s slow in the worst case!
 So we use other algorithms.

 Implementation